 The Firm’s litigation experience has also figured prominently in the application of the patent laws to new fields of technology including in the seminal case Amgen Inc. v.
 Chugai Pharmaceutical Co., Ltd., which established several important legal precedents in the biotechnology patent field, and which still serves as a pillar for Amgen’s erythropoietin (EPO) patent estate that was recently upheld through the Firm’s success in Amgen Inc. v.
 F. Hoffmann-La Roche Ltd., affirmed in 2009.

-Today Marshall Gerstein has grown to a firm of more than 80 attorneys, patent agents, and technical specialists uniquely qualified to provide intellectual property service for clients worldwide in a comprehensive range of industries and practice areas.
+Today Marshall Gerstein has grown to a firm of around 100 attorneys, patent agents, and technical specialists uniquely qualified to provide intellectual property service for clients worldwide in a comprehensive range of industries and practice areas.
 The Firm occupies the 62nd and 63rd floors of Chicago’s Sears (now Willis) Tower, where it has maintained its offices since 1993.